IntelLabs/kAFL/docs/source/tutorials/installation.md

 ::::
 :::::

 ::::{important}
 The installation will require to download, install and **reboot** your system on a **modifed Linux kernel**.
 :::{note}
-Setup inside VM or container is not supported at this point.
+Setup inside VM is not supported at this point.
 :::
 ::::